Marrakesh VIP Treaty: Ratification

 India was the first country to ratify the treaty, on 24 July 2014.
-As of October 15, 2018, 80 countries have signed the Treaty and 126 states have ratified it including EU's 28 member-states who ratified as one entity (notification number 45), and most recently Kazakhstan.
+As of October 15, 2018, 80 countries have signed the Treaty and 129 states have ratified it including EU's 28 member-states who ratified as one entity (notification number 45), and most recently Cuba.

 The European Union ratified the treaty for all 28 members on October 1, 2018.
 The provisions of the Treaty went into effect across the EU (including in the United Kingdom) on January 1, 2019.

 The UK left the EU on January 31, 2020. but was covered by the EU's ratification of the treaty until December 31, 2020.
 The UK deposited their instrument of ratification on October 1, 2020.
 This meant that on January 1, 2021, the UK became a contracting party in its own right.

 On September 20, 2017, the EU Commission published a directive and a regulation on the Marrakesh treaty that had to be transposed into national law, in all 28 member states; the deadline for transposition was October 11, 2018.
 Member states were required to update their national laws to implement the Treaty's requirements later in 2018.
 This followed a lengthy and occasionally controversial process that began shortly after the treaty was initially passed.
 In March 2015, the Council of the European Union accused the European Commission of delaying the adoption of the treaty by EU and called upon the Commission "to submit without delay the necessary legislative proposal".
 There was continued opposition by some EU member states.

 On June 28, 2018, the U.S. Senate approved it and the implementation bill without apparent opposition; the House approved S.2559 via unanimous consent on September 25, 2018.
 The bill and the Treaty were signed into law by President Trump on October 9, 2018.
 As a result, on February 8, 2019, the United States of America formally joined the treaty.

 Countries which have ratified the treaty

-By April 14, 2025, 100 Contracting Parties (126 countries) worldwide had ratified or acceded to the Marrakesh treaty.
+By March 4, 2026, 103 Contracting Parties (129 countries) worldwide had ratified or acceded to the Marrakesh treaty.
 See table below: